ahmad88me/NyOn/README.md

 ## Nyaya Ontology, A Globalized Legal Ontology for Judicial System

 NyOn serves as the Ontological Framework created for the annotation of Legal Domain Data.
-It structure defines the concepts used in the legal domain and can get extended by the different judical systems by inheriting the core/common concepts and later can get changed at the domain specific level for different laws.
+Its structure defines the concepts used in the legal domain and can get extended by the different judical systems by inheriting the core/common concepts and later can get changed at the domain specific level for different laws.

 ## Namespace URI:
 https://w3id.org/def/NyOnLegalOntology#